 We are committed to providing you with the best water quality available.
-Every year we conduct as many and usually more water quality tests than most bottled water suppliers.
 We are proud to report that last year all test results met all applicable health standards regulated by the state and federal government.
 We do all of this for less than a penny per gallon!